-- Select the issue or group of issues in the Static Analysis Results view.
-For information about the Static Analysis Results view, see "About Viewing Scan Results" on page 31. - 2.
-In the Issue Auditing view, read the abstract on the Issue Summary tab.
-This abstract provides high-level information about the issue, such as the analyzer that found the issue. - For example, Command Injection (Input Validation and Representation, dataflow) indicates that this issue, detected by the dataflow analyzer, is a Command Injection issue in the Input Validation and Representation kingdom. - 3.
-Click the More Information link to get more details about the issue. - 4.
-On the Issue Summary tab, specify an Analysis value for the issue to represent your evaluation. - 5.
-Specify values for any custom tags as required by your organization. - For text-type custom tags, you can click Edit Text to see and edit long text strings.
-This tag accepts up to 500 characters (HTML/XML tags and newlines are not allowed). - For date-type custom tags, you can click 🧂 to select a date from a calendar. - 6.
-If the audit results have been submitted to Audit Assistant in Micro Focus Fortify Software Security Center, then you can specify whether to include or exclude the issue from Audit Assistant training from the AA_Training list.
+- 1. Select the issue or group of issues in the Static Analysis Results view, see "About Viewing Analysis Results" on page 41. - 2.
+In the Issue Auditing view, read the abstract on the Audit tab.
+This abstract provides high-level information about the issue, such as the analyzer that found the issue.

+For example, Command Injection (Input Validation and Representation, dataflow) indicates that this issue that the Dataflow Analyzer detected, is a Command Injection issue in the Input Validation and Representation kingdom.

+- 3. Click the More Information link to get more details about the issue. - 4.
+On the Audit tab, specify an Analysis value for the issue to represent your evaluation. - 5.
+Specify values for any custom tags as your organization requires.

+For text-type custom tags, you can click Edit Text to see and edit long text strings.
+This tag accepts up to 500 characters (HTML/XML tags and newlines are not allowed).

+For date-type custom tags, you can click 🧮 to select a date from a calendar.

+6. If the audit results have been submitted to Audit Assistant in Micro Focus Fortify Software Security Center, then you can specify whether to include or exclude the issue from Audit Assistant training from the AA_Training list.
-Note: If you select a different value for Analysis than the AA_Prediction value set by Audit Assistant, and you select Include from the AA_Training list, then the next time the data is submitted to Audit Assistant, it updates the information used to predict whether or not an issue represents a true vulnerability.
-For more information about Audit Assistant, see the

-Micro Focus Fortify Software Security Center User Guide.
+Note: If you select a different value for Analysis than the AA_Prediction value set by Audit Assistant, and you select Include from the AA_Training list, then the next time the data is submitted to Audit Assistant, it updates the information used to predict whether an issue represents a true vulnerability.
+For more information about Audit Assistant, see the Micro Focus Fortify Software Security Center User Guide.